 Are you preparing for a trip to the land of maple syrup and snow?
-Well, Canada is an incredible travel destination and its huge country.
+Well, Canada is an incredible travel destination, and it’s a huge country.
 Before you visit, you should plan and research to avoid travel mishaps such as misjudging distances and planning to do much within a short visit.
-It is also very important to know the travel requirements, transportation, and climate.
+Knowing the travel requirements, transportation, and climate is also very important and research the accommodation prices on Toronto hotels before you leave.

 1. Get the Electronic Travel Authorization, ETA, in advance